NickRou/terminal-budget/README.md

-# terminal-budget
+# Terminal Budget

-Terminal budgeting app
+Terminal app for simple budgeting written with Go and the Bubble Tea library.